alexisflesch/mathquest/app/backend/plan.md

     - [x] Review code to confirm presence of pre-timer-creation logs with full context (userId, accessCode, questionUid, attemptCount, etc.)
     - [ ] If missing or insufficient, add catch-all log statement just before timer creation call
     - [x] Document findings and update checklist
+- [x] Refactor CanonicalTimerService to use canonical getTimerKey utility for all timer key construction
+    - [x] All timer key construction is now DRY and unified
+    - [x] No legacy timer key logic remains in CanonicalTimerService
 - [ ] Refactor for DRY question/timer/scoring logic across live and deferred tournaments
     - [ ] Extract shared logic into a single service or utility if not already
     - [ ] Refactor join handler for deferred tournaments to call `startDeferredTournamentSession` (from `deferredTournamentFlow.ts`) instead of `runGameFlow`